-The Authority's Expressway System traffic levels are closely related to area employment, which directly impacts the number of daily commuter trips.
-The unemployment rate for the Richmond Metropolitan Service Area (MSA) from the Bureau of Labor Statistics from January 1998 to December 2013 is presented in Figure 1.
+Area employment levels directly impact the number of daily commuter trips on the Authority's Expressway System.
+The unemployment rate for the Richmond Metropolitan Service Area (MSA) from the Bureau of Labor Statistics from January 1998 to June 2015 is presented in Figure 1.
 The green line represents the unemployment rate by month, fluctuating based on seasonal variations of employment.

-The blue line is the 12 month moving average of the unemployment rate, essentially smoothing the curve to present a full picture of the Richmond MSA economy while removing the seasonal movement.
+The blue line is the 12 month moving average of the unemployment rate, essentially smoothing the curve to present a full picture of the Richmond economy while removing the seasonal movement.

-In general, since the end of the recession in 2009, the unemployment rate has decreased slightly to the late 2013 rate of just below 6%, indicating a steady, slow recovery.
+Generally, since the end of recession in 2009 the unemployment rate has decreased slightly to the June 2015 rate of 5.3%, indicating a steady, slow recovery.
+Since May 2010, the 12 month moving average of the unemployment rate has decreased each of month, a more explicit sign of recovery.

-Figure 1: Richmond MSA Unemployment Rate, January 2008-December 2013
+Figure 1: Richmond MSA Unemployment Rate, January 1998-June 2015